mstolin/146157_Blockchain/README.md

 After the smart contracts have been tested successfully.
 You can migrate them to the debug ganache blockchain.
 First, set up the debug blockchain as in [Start Ganache](#1-start-ganache).
 Then migrate the contracts using truffle.
 You can see if everything was successful in the ganache output.
+Afterward, it is required to update the ABIs located at `frontend/src/assets/abi`.

 ```sh
 cd smart_contracts/